develop-biology/language.development/README.md

 Now, the caller can construct and destruct our `kitten`.

 ### Meta Initialization
-While all variables must be declared on the Surface or Internally before they are used in an execution block, you can use execution statements to declare variables.
+While all variables must be declared on the Surface or Internally before they are used in an execution Block, you can use execution statements to declare variables.
 This is valid:
 ```
 MyCell<>
 (
-    GetSurfaceFor("MyCell").name GetSurfaceFor("MyCell").type = GetSurfaceFor("MyCell").value
+    GetSurfaceFor('MyCell').name GetSurfaceFor('MyCell').type = GetSurfaceFor('MyCell').value
 )
 []
 {}
 ```

-Note that we cannot include spaces in expressions used in declaration blocks, so `GetSurfaceFor "MyCell" GetSurfaceFor "MyCell" = GetSurfaceFor "MyCell"` is invalid and will generate an error.
+Note that we cannot include spaces in expressions used in declaration Blocks, so `GetSurfaceFor 'MyCell' GetSurfaceFor 'MyCell' = GetSurfaceFor 'MyCell'` is invalid and will generate an error.

 ## Type Conversion and Casting
 A type may be treated as another type if it defines the target type on its Surface.